opencrvs/infrastructure/examples/dev/README.md

 * Verify that the Kubernetes self-hosted runner is visible under **Settings → Actions → Runners**.
 * You should be able to logic with any user defined under `users` section of inventory file.
 * You should have access to kubernetes cluster after login, run command `kubectl config current-context`
+* Copy `.kube/config` to your laptop and configure `kubectl` locally instead of remote connection
 ---

 ## 4. Run Dependencies Deployment